← Hub / 07 Cheat Sheet

 Chat → Code

-Use Chat to think through the spec — what the tool does, what it doesn't, where it can fail.
-Then hand a clean, written spec to Code and let it build.
+Use Chat to think through the spec first, covering what the tool does, what it deliberately does not, and where it is likely to fail.
+Then hand a clean written spec to Code and let it build against that.
 The output is dramatically better than asking Code to figure out both the design and the implementation in one go.

 02